 French Braids

-French braids are a classic braid style that is created by crossing the strands over each other.
+French braids are a classic braid that is created by crossing the strands over each other.
 French braids are a versatile style that can be worn in a variety of ways, from a simple ponytail to a more elaborate updo.

 Fishtail Braids, Braid hair cut